vasi/bootstrappable-distros/NetBSD.md

 ### Testing process

-* Using Fedora 42 host
+* Using Fedora 42 host.
+But it's just to run docker/podman, you could use anything.
-* Start a minimal Debian container to build in: `podman run --name netbsd -ti debian`
+* Start a minimal Debian 12 container to build in: `podman run --name netbsd -ti debian`
 * In container:
     * `apt update`
     * `apt install curl gcc g++ zlib1g-dev`